realsrikar/reddit-search/README.md

 - Make this a PWA

-  - Cache Resources
+  - Cache Resources -- DONE - DISABLED DUE TO ERRORS
   - Custom 404 page
   - manifest.json

 - Show user flair
 - Use something like webpack to transpile and ugliy JS
-- Rewrite JS so that it's not a mess
+- Rewrite JS so that it's not a mess -- IN PROGRESS
 - Optimize